Catalog

 Computer Requirements

 Students are responsible for email and ISP accounts; student-owned computers used on campus should have a network and/or wireless card for access to the University’s Wi-Fi network.
-The Department of Graphic Design requires a laptop computer, the use of which is mandatory beginning with the course GDES 216, Typography II.
+The Department requires a laptop computer, the use of which is mandatory beginning with the second year.
 However, it is strongly recommended for first-semester studio courses as well.
 The system must be compatible with existing on-campus computer labs.

 Program Learning Outcomes